Team

 Former Team Members

-Dr Bryn Skibo as postdoctoral researcher funded by the Faculty of Humanities, University of Geneva; she is now an instructor at Vancouver Island University, British Columbia, Canada; and
+Dr Bryn Skibo was a postdoctoral researcher funded by the Faculty of Humanities, University of Geneva (2020-2021); she is now a professor at Vancouver Island University, British Columbia, Canada.

-Ms Caroline Martin as research assistant; she continues in her role as a Research and Teaching Assistant in American Literature, Department of English, University of Geneva.
+Ms Caroline Martin was a research assistant (2020-2021); she continues in her role as a Research and Teaching Assistant in American Literature, under the supervision of Professor Madsen, in the Department of English, University of Geneva.

 SNSF project 100015_204481